Lhind has been on the run all her life.

 Here’s the long version, which includes the history of Wren’s world.

-When I was seventeen, a friend said to me, "I wish all the heroines weren't blond with blue eyes."
-So I told another friend that I was going to write about a brown skinned, brown haired, brown eyed heroine, but that friend got quite angry, saying that I ought not dare to write about minorities as I was a WASP and didn't know how minorities suffered.
-(We were in high school at the time, remember.)
-I got the idea for Wren, and blithely began writing it—and I found my way between the wishes of the two friends.
+When I was seventeen, a friend said to me, “I wish all the heroines weren’t blond with blue eyes.”
+So I told another friend that I was going to write about a brown skinned, brown haired, brown eyed heroine, but that friend got quite angry, saying that I ought not dare to write about minorities as I was a WASP and didn’t know how minorities suffered.
+(We were in high school at the time.)
+I got the idea for Wren, and began writing it, trying to find a way between the wishes of the two friends.

 The first line was: “The phone rang.”
 The title, which I thought so cool at age seventeen, was Tess’s Mess.
 I decided I would make a world, not discover one, like S-d.
 It would be fun, and it also would not break the “rules” I perceived in children’s literature at the time.
 I also wouldn’t commit the error of presuming to write about a minority; I might mention Wren’s brown skin, but she would have blue eyes, and the brown and blond striped hair, so she’d be in between.

 See, in those days, you didn’t have fantasy stories for kids in which kids from this world could go Over There and stay.
 They always had to come back, grow up, etc. Or, the ending I loathed with intense passion, they were enchanted to forget all their wonderful adventures, or to think “it was all just a dream.”